19 Of The Best Relationship Books For Couples

-Readers appreciate the evidence-based insight that is in this book to help strengthen and nurture relationships.
+Readers appreciate the evidence-based insight that is in this relationship book to help strengthen and nurture relationships.

 While some reviewers found this book tilts more toward favoring men, others have been able to sort through the information that doesn't apply to them and focus on the points that can benefit their relationship.

-This book was written to help people create relationships that are connected on all levels, including emotional, intellectual, sexual, and spiritual.
+This relationship book for couples was written to help people create relationships that are connected on all levels, including emotional, intellectual, sexual, and spiritual.

-It offers a guide to teach people tools they need to create these deep relationships.
-It also tells the readers some tips for keeping your relationship loving and passionate each day.
+It offers a guide to teach couples helpful tools they need to create these deep relationships.
+It also gives couples some tips for keeping their relationship loving and passionate each day.

-This book is great for anyone, whether you are single or married.
+This book for couples is a great read for anyone, whether you are single or married.
 The strategies and the real-life stories included in the book can be applied to our everyday lives and awaken couples to new possibilities in their relationships.

 16. Mindful Relationship Habits: 25 Practices for Couples to Enhance Intimacy, Nurture Closeness, and Grow a Deeper Connection